 This Kohler flush valve is easy to install and doesn’t take much time to fix.
 However, the instructions are not detailed, which can be frustrating for someone who has never installed a toilet fill valve before.

-What we liked: That it has multiple fill rate inserts to optimize performance.
+Why did it make our list?
+That it has multiple fill rate inserts to optimize performance.
 The different fill inserts also give you the option to conserve as much water as you like.

 The American Standard 3174.105-0070A Champion is designed to fit all Champion toilets, including the oldest models.